The Weight of Glory · Chapter 10

 Abena: Church was broken into last night.
 Windows smashed.
 Something's written on the walls.
 Marcus please call me.

 He stared at the screen.
 6:14 AM.
 The flat was grey with early London light.
 His wraps — the Authority mantle, shoulder-length, brilliant in the arena — were invisible here.
-Just arms.
-Just a phone.
-Just a man in a wheelchair receiving three messages that told him the war had left the spiritual realm and entered the physical world.
+Just arms, a phone, and three messages telling him the war had entered the physical world.

 Dez was on the couch.
 He'd stayed the night after their escape from The Forge — too shaken to go home, too wired to sleep.
 He was awake, staring at the ceiling.
 His wraps flickered on his knuckles.